Towards Safe, Explainable, and Regulated Autonomous Driving: XAI hereafter: What to expect?

-In general, autonomous vehicles make decisions by perceiving their environment (e.g., using computer vision).
-They map this perception to relevant actions using various DL approaches, often in terms of CNN methods and their augmented variations.
-On the other hand, RL-based approaches have proven computationally robust and adequate to map real-time sensing of states to relevant actions.
-Based on this intuition, we can infer that explainable autonomous driving can be achieved by explaining the decisions of its learned software architecture.
-To conform to the framework presented, we provide directions for 1) explainable vision, 2) explainable RL, 3) representation of knowledge acquired from the operational environment, and 4) question-driven software hierarchy for comprehensible action selection.
+We infer that end-to-end learning and motion trajectory of autonomous vehicles is based on precisely mapping perceived observations to corresponding actions.
+To date, perception has been mainly carried out through convolutional neural network (CNN) architectures and their augmented variations, and reinforcement learning (RL)-based approaches have proven computationally robust and adequate to map such real-time perception of states to relevant actions.
+Based on this intuition, we can note that explainable autonomous driving can be achieved by explaining the decisions of some combination of CNN/RL learning architecture.
+To conform to the framework presented, we provide directions for 1) explainable vision, 2) explainable RL, 3) representation of knowledge acquired from the operational environment, and 4) a question-driven software hierarchy for comprehensible action selection.